-SDIA’s mission is to empower our nation’s military personnel, veterans and first responders through Get Off The Couch programming, and Heroes Ranch provides the perfect setting to offer physical activities, peer-to-peer training, and volunteer opportunities that help them continue serving while addressing post-traumatic growth.
+SDIA’s mission is to empower our nation’s military personnel, veterans and first responders through Get Off The Couch programming, and Heroes Ranch provides the perfect setting to offer physical activities, peer-to-peer training, and volunteer opportunities that help them continue serving while addressing posttraumatic growth (PTG).

 HEROES RANCH FACILITIES